ayushchaware08/Supabase-LW15/README.md

 **Project URL**: [click here](https://lovable.dev/projects/2526e469-2540-4868-8929-9ed0462687aa)

-You can edit this application directly on Lovable by visiting the project and prompting.

 ## 🎨 About

 **Doodle Party Time** is an engaging web application that allows multiple users to participate in real-time drawing and guessing activities.
 Players can join rooms, take turns drawing prompts, and compete to guess what others are creating.